 Often when you live in large urban areas, such as New York City, you pay for it in terms of square footage.
 The closer you are to the city, the less space you get for the money.
 For that reason you have to make the most of your space.
 Luckily, New Yorkers and others in big cities are familiar with this and often find ways to get the most out of their apartments.
 Here are some time-tested organizing tricks that will help make the most out of your space:

 Get a Wall-Mounted Desk with Shelving

 Mount a Magnetic Knife Holder

 We all need good knives in the kitchen to chop those lovely farmer’s market finds for dinner.
-Sadly though those knives take up a lot of space in our kitchenettes.
+Sadly, those knives take up a lot of space in our kitchenettes.
 But if you have a bit of wall or backsplash space to spare, you can mount a magnetic strip to hang your knives from.
-For $8.99, you can get the GRUNDTAL magnetic knife rack from Ikea and be on your way.
-Bonus trick: we’ve also used these strips to hang our tins of tea and coffee and it works beautifully.
+For $8.99, you can get the GRUNDTAL magnetic knife rack from Ikea.
+Bonus trick: we’ve also used these strips to hang our tins of tea and coffee; it works beautifully.
 You’re welcome!

 Hang a Pot Rack

-We feel you with the lack of cabinet space in the kitchen.
-It’s not fun trying to fit your pots and pan in that small space and then try to grab the right one for a sauté meal.
+Do you lack cabinet space in the kitchen?
+It’s not fun trying to fit your pots and pans in that small space and then try to grab the right one to use.
 One solution?
 Hang a pot rack in the kitchen.
-Not only it looks cool and you come off looking like a pro but it’ll also save you cabinet space.
-At nearly $150, the J.K.
-Adams Small Grey Ceiling Pot Rack from Crate and Barrel isn’t exactly cheap but it’s so pretty we’re willing to splurge for it.
+It looks cool and you come off looking like a pro.
+It’ll also save you cabinet space.
+At $150, the J.K.
+Adams Small Grey Ceiling Pot Rack from Crate and Barrel isn’t exactly cheap, but it’s so pretty you may be willing to splurge for it.